theidentity/PyTorch-One-Page-Trainer/README.md

 * Easy to train classification models to test out state of the art models on CIFAR-10
 * Made with the intention of plugging in components for quick tryouts
+* EMA Averaging included.
+The EMA Model usually results in better results if you run for larger number of epochs.

 # Results